Glossaryck/macos-thinkpad-x201/README.md

 # macos-thinkpad-x201
 **(Underdeveloped) macOS Sierra on a ThinkPad X201?**
-Credit goes to (this OSXLatitude post)[https://osxlatitude.com/forums/topic/10016-macos-x-sierra-on-thinkpad-x201-successful/], (this guy)[https://github.com/nghminh163] and (this T430 repository)[https://github.com/nghminh163/macos-thinkpad-t430], without them this may not have been possible.
+Credit goes to [this OSXLatitude post](https://osxlatitude.com/forums/topic/10016-macos-x-sierra-on-thinkpad-x201-successful/), [this guy](https://github.com/nghminh163) and [this T430 repository](https://github.com/nghminh163/macos-thinkpad-t430), without them this may not have been possible.

 **Working:**
 - Intel HD Graphics 288MB with QE/CI